 Pivotal Cloud Foundry (PCF) is the leading enterprise PaaS, powered by Cloud Foundry.
 PCF provides a cloud-native application platform that allows you to continuously deliver any app to every major private and public cloud with a single platform.
 PCF is proven to accelerate feature delivery with higher developer productivity and a 200:1 developer to operator ratio.
 PCF's built-in security and self-healing capabilities reduce risk in your app portfolio while maintaining high-availability at scale to keep customer facing systems online even in the most challenging circumstances. pivotal.io

-OpenShift is ranked 3rd in Cloud Platform as a Service (PaaS Clouds) with 4 reviews while Pivotal Cloud Foundry is ranked 9th in Cloud Platform as a Service (PaaS Clouds) with 4 reviews.
-OpenShift is rated 7.8, while Pivotal Cloud Foundry is rated 8.0.
+OpenShift is ranked 6th in PaaS Clouds with 4 reviews while Pivotal Cloud Foundry is ranked 9th in PaaS Clouds with 3 reviews.
+OpenShift is rated 7.8, while Pivotal Cloud Foundry is rated 7.6.
 The top reviewer of OpenShift writes "Managing infrastructure is easy because of self-healing and automatic scaling, but technical support is not up to the mark".
 On the other hand, the top reviewer of Pivotal Cloud Foundry writes "Open-source makes it cost-effective, but the interface needs to be improved".
-OpenShift is most compared with Amazon AWS, VMware Tanzu Application Service, Microsoft Azure, SUSE Cloud Application Platform and Oracle Cloud Platform, whereas Pivotal Cloud Foundry is most compared with Microsoft Azure, Amazon AWS, VMware Tanzu Application Service, Google App Engine and IBM Public Cloud.
+OpenShift is most compared with Amazon AWS, VMware Tanzu Application Service, Microsoft Azure, Oracle Cloud Platform and SUSE Cloud Application Platform, whereas Pivotal Cloud Foundry is most compared with Microsoft Azure, Amazon AWS, VMware Tanzu Application Service, Google Cloud and Google App Engine.
 See our OpenShift vs. Pivotal Cloud Foundry report.

-See our list of best Cloud Platform as a Service (PaaS Clouds) vendors.
+See our list of best PaaS Clouds vendors.

-We monitor all Cloud Platform as a Service (PaaS Clouds) reviews to prevent fraudulent reviews and keep review quality high.
+We monitor all PaaS Clouds reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.